 Several approaches show promise.
 Three in particular stand out as radical, effective, and related: Holacracy, Agile Squads, and Self Organizing.
 I contend that they are all essentially variations on a theme that will define the next age of corporate structure: the emergent org.

-In the last year, one structure that has gained attention among the technology elite is Holacracy, which is a system of governance used by both our company (Undercurrent), as well as at Medium, and even Zappos (update: since the time of this writing, Zappos has announced a full deployment of Holacracy).
+In the last year, one structure that has gained attention among the technology elite is Holacracy, which is a system of governance used at Medium and Zappos.
 Holacracy is a modified and evolved form of sociocracy that focuses on distributed authority through self-managing and self-sufficient teams known as circles.
 It focuses exclusively on governance, distributing authority to the working edges of the organization, and sensing and processing work-related issues as the organization evolves.
 The basic tenets of Holacracy are that authority should be distributed, everyone should be able to sense and process (solve) the tensions (ideas/problems) they perceive, roles and employees are not one-to-one, and that the organization can and should evolve toward its “requisite structure” (the ultimate structure for its current environment).
 Holacracy achieves these goals through meetings that are specially designed to turn ideas/problems into roles, accountabilities, and policies—all of which promote “safe to try” next steps, projects, and actions.
 This is well summarized in the chart above as well as on the Holacracy One website.
 Holacracy’s strength is that it works for any organization (not just an engineering culture), and it has a nice blend of rules/controls and emergence.
 Like Monopoly or any good game, Holacracy seems complex in theory but gets easier as you play.

 The second framework worth exploring is a version of agile/lean development methodology that is being deployed at Spotify (among others).
 In a brief but savvy whitepaper written late last year, Henrik Kniberg and Anders Ivarsson share how Spotify thinks about roles and teams.
 Essentially, they have turned the matrix organization on its side (for an interesting detour into divisional vs. functional organizations check out Ben Thompson’s post on Microsoft’s re-org as well as his follow up piece).
 Instead of an engineering department, a design department, and a marketing department that each collaborate on products with dubious ownership, they organize vertically around products (or more specifically pieces of products) and traditional disciplines are loosely held horizontally.
 The main unit of organization in this model is called a “Squad,” or what Jeff Bezos might call a two pizza team.
 This small group (usually 7-10 people) is self-sufficient, multi-disciplinary, autonomous, and focused on a particular product, problem, or module (often with a core KPI or OKR).
 Think of it as a mini startup.
 Groups of Squads that are related through product or strategy are called “Tribes.”
 Groups of people who practice the same discipline (design, UX, development) organize and collaborate as “Chapters,” and communities of interest that aren’t specific to a Chapter (like QA or Agile) are called “Guilds.”
 The squad model’s strength is that it allows one person to be a member of several different groups with completely different functions, while not losing sight of the most important thing (the user/product).
 What makes it flexible is squads are formed, grown, and divided or dispersed with little fanfare as the business evolves.
 There is much to grok here—for further information on how Spotify builds products, I recommend this paper.